Hormonal Health

 2. Excess facial or body hair (hirsutism)

 Elevated androgen levels can trigger unwanted hair growth on areas such as the face, chest, stomach, or back.
-This hair is often coarse, darker, and more noticeable than typical body hair, which can impact self-esteem and serve as an early PCOS symptom.
+This hair is often coarse, darker, and more noticeable than typical body hair.

 3. Acne or oily skin